 National Moth Week 2012

 The first annual National Moth Week will be this summer, July 23-29, 2012!
 This is the first event of its kind in the US (it has been popular in the UK for quite some time) and is an attempt to encourage people to head outside and explore their often overlooked moth fauna.
-The US has an . . . → Read More: National Moth Week 2012
+The US has . . . → Read More: National Moth Week 2012

 A Copper Butterfly in Disguise

 For all intents and purposes this looks like a blue butterfly (as in subfamily Polyommatinae)… it’s very, very blue after all.
 But assumptions based on color would lead you down the incorrect road; as it turns out this butterfly is actually a species copper.
-There are subtle difference in wing shape and probably venation, but when . . . → Read More: A Copper Butterfly in Disguise
+There are subtle difference in wing shape and probably venation, but . . . → Read More: A Copper Butterfly in Disguise

 Busy as a Moth